 - 1.6.3 Decisions on planning applications require to be made in accordance with the development plan unless material considerations indicate otherwise.
-Development plans, comprising of the adopted local plans/local development plans of each Council, together with higher level strategic development plans/structure plans, include various policies to preserve and enhance the historic environment and archaeology. - 1.6.4 Each of the five Councils along the Antonine Wall has also agreed to include the following specific planning policies in their development plans as they are revised and updated.
+The local development plans of each Council include policies to protect and enhance the historic environment and archaeology.
+National planning policy on the historic environment is also a material consideration for applications - 1.6.4 Each of the five Councils along the Antonine Wall has also agreed to include the following specific planning policies on the Antonine Wall and its buffer zone in their development plans as they are revised and updated.
 This document provides additional guidance and information on the implementation of these policies in the development management process.